NickWeder/KokoroUI/README.md

 How to Use:

+1. Install python 3.11 or higher
-1. Start preperation.bat
+2. Start preperation.bat
-2. wait till all downloads are done
+3. wait till all downloads are done
-3. Start Run.bat
+4. Start Run.bat
-4. Have fun!
+5. Have fun!

 TODO: